Patitotective/ImTemplate/README.md

 ## Building
 To build your app you may want to run `nimble buildApp` task.

+_Note: Unfortunately on Window most of the times Nim binaries are flagged as virus, see https://github.com/nim-lang/Nim/issues/17820._

 ### Bundling
 To bundle your app resources inside the compiled binary, you only need to go to `resourcesdata.nim` file and define their paths in the `resources` array.
 After that `resourcesdata` is imported in `main.nim`.
 So when you compile it, it statically reads those files and creates a table with `[path, data]`.